 Medication for diabetes: Because bilberry appears to lower blood sugar, it could make the effects of diabetes medication stronger.
 Also, taking bilberry with other herbs that also lower blood sugar may result in hypoglycemia (low blood sugar).
 Herbs that also lower blood sugar include ginger, ginseng, fenugreek, and garlic.
 DO NOT take bilberry if you take medications for diabetes.

 Bailey C, Day C. Traditional plants medicine as treatments for diabetes.
 Diabetes Care.
 1989;12:553-564.

 Bao L, Yao XS, Tsi D, Yau CC, CHia CS, Nagai H, Kurihara H. Protective effects of bilberry (Vaccinium myrtillus L.) extract on KBr03-induced kidney damage in mice.
 J Agric Food Chem.
 2008;56(2):420-5.

 Bell DR, Gochenaur K. Direct vasoactive and vasoprotective properties of anthocyanin-rich extracts.
 J Appl Physiol.
 2006 Apr;100(4):1164-70.

 Blumenthal M, Busse WR, Goldberg A, et al. The Complete German Commission E Monographs.
-Boston, Mass: Integrative Medicine Communications; 1998.
+Boston, MA: Integrative Medicine Communications; 1998.

 Blumenthal M, Goldberg A, Brinckmann J. Herbal Medicine Expanded Commission E Monographs.
-Newton, Mass: Integrative Medicine Communications; 2000:18-19.
+Newton, MA: Integrative Medicine Communications; 2000:18-19.